I.

 II.

-A (her?) shadow leans across the windowpane.
+A (her?) shadow leans across the windowpane

-Dust rises like a grey sparkling mist
+as dust rises like a grey sparkling mist

 from the floorboards.